katiegreenler/up221-katie/readme.md

 ### up221-katie
+This is Katie Greenler's repository for UP221 - Introduction to GIS and Spatial Data Science
 ## Overview
 My name is Katie Greenler.
 I am a _second year MURP_ specializing in design and development.
 I like to focus my work on mobility, pedestrianism, green space, and overall on community centered design.
 I have a strong background in GIS, data visualization, and design.